Let’s talk about rebound relationships. You know, that thing you’ll never label your ex as being in.

 I know it’s hard but this new fling will not last.
 Your ex is still the same disconnected person that he/she was before you, with you, and that they are continuing on to be.
 This is who they are.
 It doesn’t matter how amazing of a person you think they’re with or how convinced you are that they’ve really moved on and changed.
 They haven’t.

 Go about your business and do your thing.
 Don’t give in to the urge to gossip to friends, analyze the crap out of what’s going on or contact them and play into the “desperate ex” part that he/she is so certain you’re going to play, their ego has already written the part for you.

 Let them have their victim card.
 Don’t get preoccupied with being “right,” “heard,” “chosen,” or “winning.”
-If they treated you with an absence of respect, decency, loyalty, love, and value… believe me when I say that there is absolutely nothing to “win.”
+If they treated you with an absence of respect, believe me when I say that there is absolutely nothing to “win.”

 Every time you miss your ex, come here to the blog.
 Even if he/she gets married tomorrow, none of it is an indicator of a changed and evolved person.
 If that were the case, there would be no divorces in the world.

-Change and evolution take time – time that you’re not willing to waste by waiting around.
+Change and evolution take time – time that you are no longer willing to waste by waiting around.